Step-by-Step Guide to Switching from STCS to LCS in Cassandra 4.x and 5.x

 nodetool netstats | grep -i "repair"

-Ensure all nodes agree on the current schema, then capture a point-in-time snapshot.
-LCS migration cannot be paused; a snapshot is the only reliable rollback mechanism.
+Confirm every node agrees on the current schema, then capture a point-in-time snapshot.
+LCS migration cannot be paused; the snapshot is the only reliable rollback for a corrupted or lost SSTable set.

 nodetool describecluster | grep "Schema versions"

-# Expected: Single UUID mapping to all nodes
+# Expected: a single UUID mapping to every node

 nodetool snapshot -t pre_lcs_migration KEYSPACE TABLE

-Safety Check: Verify current compaction class is SizeTieredCompactionStrategy before altering.
-Cap compaction throughput to 50 MB/s to prevent I/O starvation.
+Safety check: Verify the current compaction class is SizeTieredCompactionStrategy before altering; cap throughput to 50 MB/s to prevent I/O starvation.
+Expected output: the schema change commits and background compaction begins immediately; a re-run prints that the table is already on LCS and exits.

 import subprocess